How to Change PDF Password with Java

 Share this page

-Why Use Encrypt PDF with Java?
+Why Change PDF Password with Java?

 The pdfRest Encrypt PDF API Tool provides a straightforward way to secure PDF documents by encrypting them.
 This tutorial will guide you through the process of sending an API call to the Encrypt PDF endpoint using Java.
 Changing PDF passwords is essential to protect sensitive information from unauthorized access, ensuring that only individuals with the new password can view or modify the content.